AY2425S2-CS2103T-T13-1/tp/docs/UserGuide.md

 ### Locating clients by name: `find`

-Find clients whose names contain any of the given keywords.
+Find clients whose names contain any of the given keywords, showing them in the Client List on the left.<br>
+You can then you [**`display`**](#displaying-a-clients-details-display) to display the details of the client you want.

 Format: `find KEYWORD [MORE_KEYWORDS]`